mahedjaved/CypressInitialTesting/README.md

 * Should
 * And

+> Keywords in implicit assertions

+* eq
+* contain
+* include
+* exist
+* have.length
+* have.value
+* etc...

 > are two keyowrds we use for implicit assertions

 ## Explicit Assertions

 * Expect --> used in `BDD` approach
 * Assert --> used in `TDD` approach